 Nada Halwani, Board Member

-Born and raised in Baghdad – Iraq, Nada Halwani left her country in 1997 with a B.Sc. in Architectural Engineering.
-She moved to Dubai – UAE, and worked as an Architect Designer and Project Manager in Dubai, United Arab Emirates, before moving to Miami in 2001.
-Nada manages a family owned real estate property and a water well drilling company.
-She is a mother of four and an active member of the school Parent Teacher Association.
-Nada is fluent in Arabic, English and knows some Spanish.
-Nada is so passionate about working and helping refugees.
-She can relate in so many ways since she lived through wars in her own country.
-Nada believes that helping refugee families has been life changing, and she’s so happy to be a part of RAA.
+Born and raised in Baghdad, Nada Halwani left Iraq in1997 with a B.Sc. in Architectural Engineering.
+She worked as an Architect Designer and Project Manager in Dubai, United Arab Emirates, before moving to Miami in 2001.
+Nada manages a family-owned real estate property and a water well drilling company.
+She is the mother of four and an active member of the school Parent Teacher Association.
+Nada is fluent in Arabic and English and knows some Spanish.
+She is passionate about working and helping refugees since she lived through wars in her own country.
+She believes helping refugee families is life changing.

 Todd Heustess, Board Member

-Todd Heustess, AVP of Corporate Partnerships at New World Symphony, has worked in the non-profit/NGO development sector for over 12 years focused in corporate sponsorships and fundraising events.
-He has run corporate development at New World Symphony since January 2014.
-Prior to that he served in the Peace Corps in Botswana, working in HIV/AIDS Prevention and Education with Botswana Ministry of Health and teaching business to refugees at a UNHCR site in Dukwi, Botswana.
-In addition, he directed corporate development at San Francisco Opera and produced large scale fundraising events for non-profits in South Florida.
-He has an MBA in International Marketing from the Thunderbird School of International Management and has served on the Board of Directors for National AIDS Memorial Grove in San Francisco and Lifeworks Mentoring in Los Angeles.
+Todd Heustess, AVP of Corporate Partnerships at New World Symphony, has worked in the non-profit/NGO development sector for more than 12 years, focusing on corporate sponsorships and fundraising events.
+Since 2014, he has run corporate development at New World Symphony.
+He served in the Peace Corps in Botswana, working in HIV/AIDS prevention and education with Botswana Ministry of Health and teaching business to refugees at a UNHCR site in Dukwi, Botswana.
+Todd directed corporate development at San Francisco Opera and produced large scale fundraising events for non-profits in South Florida.
+He has an M.B.A. in International Marketing from the Thunderbird School of International Management and has served on the Board of Directors for National AIDS Memorial Grove in San Francisco and Lifeworks Mentoring in Los Angeles.
 He is a passionate volunteer for First Descents, an organization that offers outdoor adventure therapy programs to cancer survivors and the American Foundation for Suicide Prevention.
-He has lived, worked and volunteered around the world and is proud to be back in Miami working for America’s Orchestral Academy.
+After living, working and volunteering around the world, Todd is proud to be back in Miami working for America’s Orchestral Academy.